Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Multi-view Consensus Graph Learning

 Here $\hat\bU \hat\bU\trans$ is an estimate for $\bZ\bOmega\bZ\trans$.
 In the second step, we recover $\bZ$ and $\bOmega$ based on $\bUhat$ via clustering.
 Here the positive $\alpha_s, \lambda_s$'s are tuning parameters with $\sum_{s=1}^m \alpha_s = 1$ and $\|\cdot\|_{\ell_1}$ norm is used to promote sparse solutions for $\{\bTheta_s\}_{s=1}^m$.
 The weights $\alpha_s$ can be chosen to reflect the noise levels in $\{\bE_s\}_{s\in [m]}$ and the information content levels $\bH\subbullet$.
 For example, if the noise levels $\sigma_s$ for $s \in [m]$ are known, a natural choice of $\alpha_s$ is $\alpha_s = \sigma_s^{-2} / \sum_{l=1}^m \sigma_l^{-2}$, which is optimal as shown in Theorem \ref{thm:W-Theta-err}.

 The objective function (\ref{eq:obj_ideal}) is highly non-convex, which is often solvable only locally.
 In Section \ref{sec:altmin} an alternating minimization algorithm to optimize for (\ref{eq:obj_ideal}) assuming that good initializations $\hat \bU^{(0)}, \hat\bH^{(0)}\subbullet$ and $\hat \bTheta^{(0)}\subbullet$ have been obtained.
-In Section~\ref{sec:init}, we propose a procedure for obtaining a warm start. {A data-driven approach for choosing $\alpha_s$ is discussed in Section~\ref{sec:discuss}.} We detail the clustering algorithm for estimating $\bZ$ and $\bOmega$ in Section \ref{sec:cluster}.
+In Section~\ref{sec:init}, we propose a procedure for obtaining a warm start.
+We detail the clustering algorithm for estimating $\bZ$ and $\bOmega$ in Section \ref{sec:cluster}.
+A data-driven approach for choosing the tuning parameters is discussed in Section~\ref{tuning}.